influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/databases/create.md

   ```
 related:
   - /influxdb/cloud-dedicated/reference/cli/influxctl/database/create/
+  - /influxdb/cloud-dedicated/admin/custom-partitions/
 ---

 Use the [`influxctl database create` command](/influxdb/cloud-dedicated/reference/cli/influxctl/database/create/)
-to create a database in your InfluxDB Cloud Dedicated cluster.
+to create a database in your {{< product-name omit=" Clustered" >}} cluster.

 1. If you haven't already, [download and install the `influxctl` CLI](/influxdb/cloud-dedicated/reference/cli/influxctl/#download-and-install-influxctl).
 2. Run the `influxctl database create` command and provide the following: